Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Properties-Preserving Neural Networks

 \subsection{Enforcing the \(\Pi_{d}\)-Symmetry}

 The function \(\Phi\) from \eqref{eq:W=PhiPhi=W} is subject to the invariance of \(\Pi_{d}\), and the same holds for \(\Phi^{\pc}\) from \eqref{eq:Wpc=PhipcPhipc=Wpc}, that is it holds

-for all \(\pi \in \Pi_{d}\), as discussed in \cref{sec:theorypoly}.
-Consequently, this symmetry should be preserved by a neural network approximation.
+for all \(\pi \in \Pi_{d}\).
+Consequently, this symmetry should be preserved by a neural network approximation to ensure the \(\Pid\)-invariance as required for the notion of (signed singular value) polyconvexity, as defined in \cref{sec:theorypoly}.

-As for the upper bound relation in \cref{sec:PenUpper}, the symmetry of the prediction can be imposed in a weak sense by penalisation.
+As for the envelope inequality in \cref{sec:PenUpper}, the symmetry of the prediction can be imposed in a weak sense by penalisation.
 To achieve this, a custom loss function which penalises more severely if the prediction of the neural network is not symmetric during the training process is designed.
 By minimising this loss function, the network should ultimately achieve symmetric predictions.
-Building upon the previously defined loss function \eqref{eq:loss1} (keeping the same notations), already facilitating the upper bound relation, we add a term for the penalisation of the non-symmetry, leading to the loss function defined by
+Building upon the previously defined loss function \eqref{eq:loss1} (keeping the same notations), already facilitating the envelope inequality, we add a term for the penalisation of the non-symmetry, leading to the loss function defined by

 with

 where the normalisation constant is motivated by the fact that the term corresponding to $\pi = \id$ does not contribute to the overall loss.
 The parameter $\lambda_{\sym} \geq 0$ is the penalty parameter, which determines how strongly the network should be penalised if the network is not symmetric with respect to the inputs.
 In addition, symmetry is further fostered by data augmentation.
 We incorporate symmetric data in the dataset, i.e.~for a given point $\hat{\nu}$, the points $\pi(\hat{\nu})$ for \(\pi \in \Pid\) are also included in the dataset.